-If a pawn steps onto a coin resembling a bishop, the pawn is transformed into its own colored bishop.
+This case demonstrates white picking up the coin with one of his pawns.
+Thus swapping out the weaker piece for a bishop.

 Rules for Bomb

 Picking up the bomb triggers an explosion in a three-by-three area.
 Pieces within that area are destroyed and removed (captured) from the board.
 The piece that initially stepped on the bomb is eliminated as well.
 If a bomb is near the edges or corners of the board, the explosion radius gets limited to the edge of board.
 The bomb explodes only after the 3rd move, after a piece picked it up.
 This gives both players an opportunity to move one or two pieces outside the explosion area, thus “rescue” them.